 This is an exciting time to be working for the Met.
-Policing London is a challenge like no other, and will bring new opportunities for even the most experienced officer.
+Policing London is a challenge like no other and, in this ever changing city, new opportunities will arise for even the most accomplished of officers.

-The size, diversity and importance of our organisation means that we have a huge range of potential career paths, spanning different areas of policing and specialisms.
-If you have any of the above skills please apply now.
+The size, diversity and importance of our organisation means that we have a huge range of potential career paths that span different areas of policing and a variety of specialisms.
+We're interested in hearing from both generalist and specialist officers.

 Our selection process

-Once you've submitted your application form, we'll review this to understand your expertise and experience to match you to a role.
+Once you have submitted your application form, we will review this to understand your expertise and experience to match you to a role.
 As part of this we'll check you meet our eligibility criteria – if you're a current serving officer who is meeting the day-to-day requirements of their role, and have successfully completed your 2 year probationary period with your current force, you'll likely have no issue here.

-We'll quickly guide you through our pre-employment process, but assuming you have undertaken a fitness test in the last twelve months with your current force, we will likely be able to transfer most checks across without you needing to come in to see us.
-We'll review your situation when you apply and guide you through anything you need to do.
+We'll quickly guide you through our pre-employment process and will review your situation when you apply and guide you through anything you need to do.

 How you'll be trained